 Under the terms of their appointment, each Director is required to retire by rotation and be subject to re-election at least every three years.
 The Directors are required to seek re-election on an annual basis if they have already served for more than nine years.
+At the 21 September 2017 Annual General Meeting, Richard Burwood was re-elected to the Board.
 The Company may terminate the appointment of a Director immediately on serving written notice and no compensation is payable upon termination of office as a director of the Company becoming effective.